Bernardo-MG/development-docs/java/ci.md

 This will set up the credentials for deploying the artifacts, both the JAR/WAR and the Maven site.

-It will require two profiles in the POM, for deploying release and development artifacts:
+For this to work two profiles are needed, one for deploying release artifacts and another for development artifacts:

 ```
 <profile>